Dineshbaburs/EH_sem3_2025_Notes/1st Assignment/Report.md

 └────────────────┴───────────┘
 ```

-🔎 Useful for authentication, filtering, and tracking device-specific activities.
+✨ Used for network control, 🧭 access filters, and 📡 tracking.

 ---

-## 🌐 IPv4 - Internet Addressing
+## 🗘️ IPv4 - Internet Addressing

-**📘 What it is:** A 32-bit addressing system currently used by most internet-connected devices.\
+**🔎 What it is:** The current system for assigning 🌍 addresses to devices online.

-**📉 Why it matters:** Its limited space (4.3 billion addresses) is running out.
+**📉 Why it matters:** With only 4.3 billion addresses, it’s getting crowded.

 ```
 IP Address: 192.168.1.10